 - Gets 4 hits in his first 4 at bats for the Braves during his rookie minor league campaign

 - All three Garrett brothers were signed by Milwaukee Braves scout and former Major League manager Zack Taylor.

 - Drafted by the New York Mets from the Atlanta Braves in the 1968 Rule V Draft.

-- Hit a 2 run homer off of Pat Jarvis and the Atlanta Braves in the 1969 Championship Series to put the Mets into the World Series against the Baltimore Orioles.
+- Hit a two-run homer off Pat Jarvis and the Atlanta Braves in the 1969 Championship Series to put the Mets into the World Series against the Baltimore Orioles.

 - Drove in 4 runs in a game 5 times during his career and drove in 3 runs in a game 23 times.